HarshitChauhan04/Numpy-/README.md

 # Numpy-
-It Consist of almost all the commands of Numpy
+It Consist commands of Numpy